 - Thyroid

-Any disorder of these glands is evaluated under this section, including diabetes, hyperglycemia, hypoglycemia, pancreatitis, and obesity.
+These glands’ disorders get evaluated under this section, including diabetes, hyperglycemia, hypoglycemia, pancreatitis, and obesity.

 Genitourinary Disorders